Vamsi4040/Multi-Lingual-Fake-News-Detection/README.md

 - **Padding & Truncation:** Adjust sequences to a fixed maximum length (e.g., 512 tokens) to meet model input requirements.
 - **Encoding:** Convert tokens into numerical format for input into deep learning models.

+## Methodologies

+This project leverages several advanced techniques in natural language processing and deep learning.
+The key methodologies used include:

+- **Data Preprocessing:**
+  - **Tokenization:** Conversion of raw text into tokens using Hugging Face’s tokenizers (e.g., DistilBERT/mBERT tokenizer).
+  - **Normalization:** Text cleaning that includes lowercasing, removal of punctuation, and optional stopword removal to standardize input data.
+  - **Padding & Truncation:** Adjusting input sequences to a fixed maximum length (e.g., 512 tokens) to match model requirements.

+- **Model Architecture:**
+  - **Transformer Models:** Fine-tuning pre-trained transformer architectures such as DistilBERT, mBERT, or XLM-Roberta for binary classification of news as fake or real.
+  - **Classification Head:** A simple feed-forward neural network is added on top of the transformer to output binary predictions.

+- **Training Strategy:**
+  - **Data Splitting:** Dividing the dataset into training, validation, and test sets to ensure robust evaluation.
+  - **Loss Function:** Utilizing Binary Cross-Entropy Loss to measure the difference between predicted and actual labels.
+  - **Optimization:** Implementing the AdamW optimizer with a linear warm-up scheduler for smoother convergence.
+  - **Hyperparameter Tuning:** Employing methods like grid search to optimize learning rate, batch size, and the number of epochs.

+- **Evaluation Metrics:**
+  - Metrics such as accuracy, precision, recall, and F1-score are computed to assess model performance.

+- **Deployment:**
+  - **Interactive Interface:** A Gradio-based interface is integrated for real-time predictions, allowing users to input news text and view results immediately.

 ## Installation
 Follow these steps to set up the project environment on your local machine: